Sterling County Underground Water Conservation District

 2.1a.
 Performance Standard

-The District will maintain files including information on the drilling, spacing and completion of all new wells drilled within the District.
-Wells registered will be reported quarterly at regular board meetings.
+The District will maintain files including information on the drilling, spacing, and completion of all new wells drilled within the District.
+Newly registered wells will be reported quarterly at regularly scheduled board meetings.

 3.2a.
 Performance Standard